openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

 #.
 Open your decrypted ``credentials.csv`` file.
 This file contains your AWS
    Access Key and your AWS Secret Key.

 #.
 Open the third-party tool.
-In most tools, you set up information about the
-   S3 account and then supply your Access Key and your Secret Key to connect to that account.
-For more information, refer to the documentation for the tool that you selected.

 #.
+Enter information to connect to the S3 account.

+   For example, you might need to select an option such as **Open Connection**, and then supply the service you want to connect to (Amazon S3), your Access Key, and your Secret Key.
+For more information, see the documentation provided for the tool that you selected.

-Select the **s3://course-data** bucket to access the database data files.
+5. To access the database data files, specify or select ``s3://course-data``.

-   Select the **s3://edx-course-data/{org}** folder to access the event data files.
+   To access the event data files, specify or select ``s3://edx-course- data/{org}/``.
 You must include the identifier for your organization after the name of the bucket.

    .. note:: If you are using a third-party tool to connect to Amazon S3, you
-    may not be able to navigate directly between the **s3://course-data** bucket and the **s3://edx-course-data/{org}** folder.
-You may need to disconnect from Amazon S3 and then reconnect to the other destination.
+    might not be able to navigate directly between ``s3://course-data`` and ``s3://edx-course-data/{org}/``.
+You might need to disconnect from Amazon S3 and then reconnect to specify the other destination.

-For information about the files in each Amazon S3 destination, see :ref:`Package`.
+For information about the files found at each of these Amazon S3 destinations, see :ref:`Package`.

 .. _AWS Command Line Interface: http://aws.amazon.com/cli/